 Maria Hadfield was born of English parents in Italy, where she spent her youth and was schooled in drawing, music, and languages.
 She furthered her study of drawing in Florence and Rome, and was elected to the Academy of Fine Arts in Florence at nineteen.
 Maria met her mentor Angelica Kauffmann when she returned to England after her father's death, and her circle of English friends included Francesco Bartolozzi, the engraver of this portrait.

 Though her husband’s extramarital affairs were no secret, Cosway was still a married woman.
 This fact, combined with dwindling encounters and perhaps an unknown event, contributed to a cooling of Jefferson’s interest.
 Thomas Jefferson returned to America in 1789, and Maria Cosway eventually moved to Lodi, Italy, and established a convent school for girls.
-Cosway and Jefferson corresponded intermittently over the years, with letters coming first from Cosway.
+Cosway and Jefferson wrote one another occasionally, with letters coming first from Cosway.
 At her home in Lodi, Cosway possessed a portrait of Jefferson by John Trumbull that is now at the White House, presented by the Italian government on the occasion of the 1976 Bicentennial.

 Mrs. Cosway exhibited forty-two works at the Royal Academy between 1781 and 1801 but complained that, because her husband would not permit her to rank professionally, she lost the drawing skills from her early Italian training.
 Mrs. Cosway and Jefferson corresponded intermittently following their time in Paris until a year before Jefferson's death.
 Her letters told of the birth and short life of her only child, Angelica, and her founding of a girl's convent school in Lodi, Italy, where she died in 1838.